 Cornwall – a romantic county on England’s rugged southwestern tip – has much to offer the adventurous hiker.
-This place is home to the iconic South West Coast Path, England’s longest waymarked long-distance trail (1015km), and the lesser-known but no less compelling routes of The Saints Way and Saint Michael’s Way.
+It is home to the iconic South West Coast Path, England’s longest waymarked long-distance trail (1015km), and the lesser-known but no less compelling routes of The Saints' Way and Saint Michael’s Way.

 You will be in awe of a landscape and its wildlife that has long inspired artists and writers alike – think Doc Martin, Poldark, Jamaica Inn, The Wind in the Willows.